 - 5.1 The Council has a legal duty under the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018, the Freedom of Information Act 2000 and Environmental Information Regulations 2004 to appropriately manage and protect information assets. - 5.2 Failure to effectively manage information governance could increase risk of exposure to fraud and malicious acts, reputational damage, an inability to recover from major incidents and potential harm to individuals or groups due to inappropriate disclosure of info. - 5.3 The Information Commissioner has the legal authority to: - Fine organisations for breaches of Data Protection 2018 or Privacy & Electronic Communication Regulations.
-Following the implementation of the UK GDPR a twotiered sanction regime was introduced and higher financial penalties are being adopted by the ICO. - Conduct assessments to check organisations are complying with the Act. - Serve Enforcement Notices and 'stop now' orders where there has been a breach of the Act, requiring organisations to take (or refrain from taking) specified steps to ensure they comply with the law. - Prosecute those who commit criminal offences under section 170 of the DPA 2018 - Conduct audits to assess whether organisations processing of personal data follows good practice. - Report issues of concern to Parliament.
+Following the implementation of the UK GDPR a twotiered sanction regime was introduced and higher financial penalties are being adopted by the ICO. - Conduct assessments to check organisations are complying with the Act. - Serve Enforcement Notices and 'stop now' orders where there has been a breach of the Act, requiring organisations to take (or refrain from taking) specified steps to ensure they comply with the law. - Prosecute those who commit criminal offences under section 170 of the DPA 2018 - Conduct audits to assess whether organisations processing of personal data follows good practice. - Report issues of concern to Parliament. - 5.4 Demonstration of the Council's compliance with the current Data Protection Law protects it from legal challenges for alleged breaches of individuals' rights. - 5.5 It is worth noting that as part of the UK's National Data Strategy and in line with its proposal to reform the UK's data protection laws, the government launched its consultation "Data: a new direction" in September 2021.
+The government response to the consultation was published in June 2022 and initial observations noted; however, a watching brief is to be maintained on the upcoming Data Reform Bill to ensure the Council is conscious of any impending statutory changes.
+[TC/18072023/D]

-This report is PUBLIC [NOT PROTECTIVELY MARKED]
+This report is [NOT PROTECTIVELY MARKED]